aloth/JudgeGPT/README.md

 Upon running the application, users are presented with a series of news fragments retrieved from a MongoDB database.
 Participants are asked to:

 1. Read each news fragment.
-2. Use sliders to rate their perception of the fragment's authenticity (real vs. fake) and source (human vs. machine).
+2. Use the sliders to rate your perception of:
+    * Authenticity (Real vs. Fake)
+    * Source (Human vs. Machine)
 3. Submit their response, contributing to the research dataset.

 This iterative process allows for the collection of valuable data on news authenticity perceptions, feeding into analytical studies aimed at improving AI news generation and detection frameworks.